Sinderby: Occupation structure

 The 1881 census on inhabitants occupations provides information on what occupational category the population of Sinderby fall into.
 The data shows that the large proportion of males worked in agriculture, with 13 of the 31 males falling into this category.
 The rest of the male population were employed across a variety of different jobs, including transport, food and lodging and animals.
 In contrast, almost all females were without specific occupations, with 25 of the 31 being part of this category.
 However, a small minority of the female population worked in domestic services or office work.

 In 2001 the number of people employed was 98, with 76 of these people being economically active.
 Over half of those employed are males, and the average distance travelled to work is around 25 km, showing how it is necessary for them to migrate to more urban areas in search of work.

 Transport

 Road

-Sinderby is accessible through a range of lanes such as Sinderby Lane, Lime Lane and Westfield Lane that connect to the A1(M) motorway and the B6267 offering access to the parish by car.
-The newly opened A6055 provides express links from Sinderby towards the Harrogate and Ripon metropolitan areas.
+Sinderby Lane, Lime Lane and Westfield Lane connect Sinderby to the B6267 and A6055.

 Public Transport

-There are also 7 bus routes serving Sinderby; the 147 and the 149 bus offering transport to nearby towns such as Pickhill and Thirsk.
-The other five bus routes are for school services offering transport to schools such as Thirsk School and Pickhill CE School.
-There is a popular car sharing scheme in Sinderby, employed predominantly at weekends for seaside visits.

-Train

-Sinderby itself doesn't have a designated railway station after the closure of the previous one in 1963.
-Instead residents use nearby railway stations such as the one located in Thirsk.
+Sinderby is on the 147 bus route between Ripon and Thirsk.

+The nearest railway station is Thirsk.